meta-llama/prompt-ops/examples/intermediate/facility_config.md

 ## Conclusion

-This advanced guide has covered the full range of configuration options available in prompt-ops for optimizing prompts in the facility management classification task.
+This intermediate guide has covered the main configuration options available in prompt-ops for optimizing prompts in the facility management classification task.
 By understanding and customizing these settings, you can achieve better results for your specific use case.

+For more advanced use cases, such as creating custom adapters and metrics for specialized datasets or evaluation requirements, see the [Advanced Guide: Creating Custom Adapters and Metrics](/examples/advanced/custom_adapters_metrics.md).